Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: Proof of Theoretical Results in Section

 Denote the nonzero index of $\gamma^{(k)}$ as $i^{(k)}$ and thus we have $\beta = U^{(k)\top}_{i^{(k)},\cdot} \gamma^{(k)}_{i^{(k)}}$.
 We now claim that $i^{(k)}$ is invariant in $k \in \{1, \cdots, K\}$ and will prove it by contradiction.
 Assume that on the contrary $\exists \, k_1 \neq k_2$ such that $i^{(k_1)}\neq i^{(k_2)}$.
 Since $\gamma^{(k_1)\top}_{i^{(k_1)}}U^{(k_1)}_{i^{(k_1)}, \cdot}=\gamma^{(k_2)\top}_{i^{(k_2)}}U^{(k_2)}_{i^{(k_2)}, \cdot}=\beta^\top$ and $\forall k$, and by the definition of $U^{(k)}$, diagonal entries of $U^{(k)}$ are all non-zero diagonal elements, we have $\beta_{i^{(k_1)}} \neq 0$ and $\beta_{i^{(k_2)}} \neq 0$.
 It in turn follows from straightforward algebra in vector-matrix multiplication that $U_{i^{(k_2)}, i^{(k_1)}}^{(k_2)} \neq 0$ and $U_{i^{(k_1)}, i^{(k_2)}}^{(k_1)} \neq 0$, which further implies that $W_{i^{(k_1)},i^{(k_2)}}^{(k_2)} \neq 0$ and $W_{i^{(k_2)},i^{(k_1)}}^{(k_1)} \neq 0$.
 However, since $W^{(k)}$ encodes the adjacency matrix of the DAG $\calG$ corresponding to the causal model, only one of $W_{i, j}^{(k)}$ and $W_{j, i}^{(k)}$ can be non-zero for every $i \neq j$.
 We have a contradiction.

 Now we can identify all $i^{(k)}$'s by a single node index $i$.
 Therefore

 Finally, by Assumption \ref{assmp:degeneracy}, node $i$ is a root node in $\calG$. \end{proof}

-\paragraph{Proof of Theorem~\ref{thm:alg1}} \begin{proof} As our goal is to learn the latent features and the causal DAG up to permutation and scale, we can assume that $\{1, \cdots, d\}$ is a valid topological ordering of the causal DAG $\calG$.
+\paragraph{Proof of Theorem~\ref{thm:alg1}} \begin{proof} As our goal is to learn the latent features and the causal DAG up to permutation and scaling transformations, we can assume that $\{1, \cdots, d\}$ is a valid topological ordering of the causal DAG $\calG$.

 In total, there are $d$ iterations in Algorithm \ref{alg:crl}.
 In the first iteration, by Theorem~\ref{thm:root-node}, we recover one component of $z^{(k)}$ denoted as $z^{(k)}_1$.
 Furthermore, $\beta$ corresponding to $H^\top \alpha$ shall be $(\beta_1, 0, \dots, 0)$.
-We then eliminate the influence of $z_1^{(k)}$ on $x^{(k)}$ by the orthogonal projection $x^{(k)}-\mathbb{E}(x^{(k)}|z^{(k)}_1)$, denoted as $\proj_1 x^{(k)}$.
+We then eliminate the influence of $z_1^{(k)}$ on $x^{(k)}$ by the orthogonal projection $x^{(k)}-\Pi (x^{(k)}|z^{(k)}_1)$, denoted as $\proj_1 x^{(k)}$.
 Graphically, this orthogonal projection removes node $1$ and associated edges from $\calG$ and we denote the new DAG as $\calG'$.
 Algebraically, $\proj_1{x}^{(k)} = H \proj_1 {y}^{(k)} = H (I -{W}^{(k)\top})^{-1} \Omega^{(k)} \proj_1{z}^{(k)}$, meaning that $\proj_1{x}^{(k)}$ is the observed data obtained from the corresponding latent feature $\proj_1 {y}^{(k)}$ in the new causal DAG ${\calG}^\prime$.
 Therefore, we can repeat the procedure until we estimate all components of $z^{(k)}$ and entangled latent feature ${y}^{(k)}$ and causal graph~$\calG$.